God in Jainism: Arihant

+The Dravyasaṃgraha, a major Jain text, states:

 Tīrthaṅkara

 The word Tīrthaṅkara signifies the founder of a tirtha which means a fordable passage across a sea.
 The Tirthankara show the "fordable path" across the sea of interminable births and deaths.
 Jain philosophy divides the wheel of time in two halves, Utsarpiṇī or ascending time cycle and avasarpiṇī, the descending time cycle.
 Exactly 24 Tirthankara are said to grace each half of the cosmic time cycle.
-Rishabhanatha/Aadishwar was the first Tirthankara and Mahavira was the last Tirthankara of avasarpiṇī.
+Rishabhanatha was the first Tirthankara and Mahavira was the last Tirthankara of avasarpiṇī.

 Tirthankara revive the fourfold order of Shraman, Shramani, Śrāvaka, and Śrāvika called sangha.
 Tirthankara can be called teaching gods who teach the Jain philosophy.
 However it would be a mistake to regard the tirthankara as gods analogous to the gods of the Hindu pantheon despite the superficial resemblances between Jain and Hindu ways of worship.
 Tirthankara, being liberated, are beyond any kind of transactions with the rest of the universe.
 They are not the beings who exercise any sort of creative activity or who have the capacity or ability to intervene in answers to prayers.

 Tirthamkara-nama-karma is a special type of karma, bondage of which raises a soul to the supreme status of a tirthankara.

 Siddhas

 Ultimately all arihantas become siddhas, or liberated souls, at the time of their nirvana.
 A siddha is a soul who is permanently liberated from the transmigratory cycle of birth and death.
 Such a soul, having realized its true self, is free from all the Karmas and embodiment.
 They are formless and dwell in Siddhashila (the realm of the liberated beings) at the apex of the universe in infinite bliss, infinite perception, infinite knowledge and infinite energy.

-The Acharanga Sutra 1.197 describes siddhas in this way:
+The Ācārāṅga Sūtra 1.197 describes siddhas in this way:

 Siddhahood is the ultimate goal of all souls.
 There are infinite souls who have become siddhas and infinite more who will attain this state of liberation.
 According to Jainism, Godhood is not a monopoly of some omnipotent and powerful being(s).
 All souls, with right perception, knowledge and conduct can achieve self-realisation and attain this state.
 Once achieving this state of infinite bliss and having destroyed all desires, the soul is not concerned with worldly matters and does not interfere in the working of the universe, as any activity or desire to interfere will once again result in influx of karmas and thus loss of liberation.